marc-jones/phd_thesis/content/03_winter/02_global.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/leaf_correlation.pdf}
-\caption{\textbf{Pearson correlation coefficients between leaf samples.}}{Coefficients were calculated between the transcriptomes of all leaf samples, with Westar-Westar (\textbf{a}), Westar-Tapidor (\textbf{b}), and Tapidor-Tapidor (\textbf{c}) comparisons scaled individually.
+\caption{{Pearson correlation coefficients between leaf samples.}}{Coefficients were calculated between the transcriptomes of all leaf samples, with Westar-Westar (\textbf{a}), Westar-Tapidor (\textbf{b}), and Tapidor-Tapidor (\textbf{c}) comparisons scaled individually.
 Coefficients between like samples (diagonal lines in \textbf{a} and